otanim/happy-student/README.md

 2. insert a USB flash disk into a PC with the Windows OS (2000, XP, Vista, 7, 8, 10).
 3. double click on a **makeMeHappy.bat** file and wait a while (to copy process).
 4. now God bless you.
 Hellelujah!

-# Soon #

-- convert bat file to a exe executable file by a native way without third party applications.
-	- add an "folder" icon to a executable file.
-- improve algorithm of copying.
-- add an binary file.